Let your voices be heard:

 The Rosa Parks Scholarship Competition was designed to give students an opportunity to express in any medium the ideals that Rosa Parks represents (see below*).
-The competition is open to all undergraduate students currently matriculating at UCCS; and students are encouraged to explore their own ideas and opinions regarding ideals such as equity, social justice, multiculturalism, diversity, and cultural pluralism; or issues such as racism, sexism, homophobia, social inequity, or injustice*.
+The competition is open to all undergraduate students currently matriculating at UCCS.
+Students are encouraged to explore their own ideas and opinions regarding principles and ideals such as equity, social justice, multiculturalism, diversity, and cultural pluralism; or issues such as racism, sexism, homophobia, classism, ableism, social inequity, or injustice*.

 Awards: The minimum award is $500.00.
-Winners will have the opportunity to present their work at an award ceremony during the spring semester, which will be followed by a reception, Thursday, March 23, 2017, 4:30 – 7:30pm, Kraemer Family Library, Third Floor Apse.
-In addition, the winning entries will be published on the Women’s and Ethnic Studies (WEST) web page.
-All entries will be judged according to the quality of work and the relevance to the scholarship’s central themes*.
-Be sure that all submissions conform to the citation/permission system appropriate to your discipline.
+Winners will have the opportunity to present their work at an award ceremony, which will be followed by a reception, Tuesday 19 March 2019, 4:30 – 7:00pm, Kraemer Family Library, Second Floor Apse.
+The award-winning entries will be published on the Equity, Diversity & Inclusiveness web page.
+All entries will be judged according to the quality of the work and relevance to the scholarship’s central themes*.

-- All entries must also include a fully developed abstract, which contains a clear thesis and establishes the relevance of the submission to the competition.
+* All entries must include a fully developed abstract, which contains a clear thesis and establishes the relevance of the submission to the competition’s themes.

-Entry forms are available on the WEST website //www.uccs.edu/west or outside ACAD #406.
-Students are encouraged to utilize the resources at the Writing Center, and also contact Jane Muller with any questions.
-719.255.4553 / email@example.com
+Entry forms are available on the Equity, Diversity & Inclusion website https://www.uccs.edu/diversity/scholarships.
+Students are encouraged to utilize the resources at the Writing Center.
+Contact Jane Muller with any questions.
+719.255.4553 / email@example.com.